 The Leslies were long regarded as progressive and generous landlords, even if politically they were inconsistent (as is natural in families, I suppose, over time and the wax and wane of fortunes).
 Some opposed Home Rule, others were Irish nationalists — in one case it was father and son respectively.

-Anita died in 1985 and her remains were buried on the Castle grounds according to her wishes.
-Today, like a handful of other Leslies, she has a bedroom named in her honour.
+Anita died in 1985 and her remains were buried on the Castle grounds, on the far side of the lake, according to her wishes.
+Along with a handful of other Leslies, she now has a bedroom named in her honour.

 Today the presiding Leslie is noted equestrian Samantha.
 Conscious of the Castle’s heritage, she set out to restore the building and refurbish its bedrooms and bathrooms in their own distinctive styles (and I do mean distinctive…).
-Her goal was to generally regenerate the estate through tourism.
+Her goal was to regenerate the estate through tourism.
 And it’s safe to say she made it, if having a Beatle get married on your property (Paul McCartney to Heather Mills in 2004) is any indication.